Equilibrium Propagation for Non-Conservative Systems: Numerical Experiments

 For numerical experiments, we restricted the network to a layered architecture with a single hidden layer to facilitate comparison with prior work.
 Accordingly, $\bm{J}^\text{in}$ contains only input-to-hidden connections, while $\bm{J}^\text{dyn}$ is block off-diagonal, encoding bidirectional interactions between the hidden and output layers.
 Both $\bm{J}^\text{in}$ and $\bm{J}^\text{dyn}$ are trained.

-Following previous work, we use the MNIST dataset~\parencite{lecun1998mnist} ($60\text{k}$ train, $10\text{k}$ test), with inputs normalized using min-max to $[-1,1]$ and one-hot targets in $\{-1,1\}$.
-All hyperparameters are detailed in Appendix~\ref{app:experiments}, along with additional technical details and numerical results.
+We first use MNIST~\parencite{lecun1998mnist} ($60\text{k}$ train, $10\text{k}$ test) followed by Fashion-MNIST to validate AsymEP, and then we further validate AsymEP and Dyadic EP by comparing them to Backpropagation on a convolutional feedforward, with CIFAR-10.
+Inputs are normalized using min-max to $[-1,1]$ and targets are one-hot encoded in $\{-1,1\}$.
+All hyperparameters are detailed in Appendix~\ref{app:experiments}, along with additional details and numerical results.